-- Adaptational Abomination: To Batman: The Brave and the Bold was a human who happened to have his trademark The Music Meister power.
+- Adaptational Abomination: The Batman: The Brave and the Bold version was a human who happened to have his trademark The Music Meister power.
 This version of the Music Meister is an Eldritch Abomination with seemingly limitless Reality Warper powers.

 - Adaptational Badass: The Batman: The Brave and the Bold Music Meister could only hypnotize victims into doing his dirty work, but didn't have much in the way of direct combat.
 While this Music Meister is a borderline Reality Warper with a wide array of impressive powers, including draining the powers of his victims.